Working Together: Our Stories

 This sharing helps keep First Nations, Inuit and Métis cultures, traditions and languages alive while giving parks visitors an appreciation and understanding of their rich history.
 Partnerships are rewarding and they allow us to share our collective knowledge, experience, strengths and resources.
 But the first step toward working together is to build relationships based on mutual respect and trust.
 That takes time, patience, flexibility and an open mind to new ideas and possibilities.

-Involving Aboriginal groups at the beginning of any process give all involved an opportunity to participate in how a site is presented and protected and how stories are told.
-Aboriginal peoples will feel more engaged with Parks Canada and the desire to be involved will continue to grow over time.
+Involving Indigenous groups at the beginning of any process give all involved an opportunity to participate in how a site is presented and protected and how stories are told.
+Indigenous peoples will feel more engaged with Parks Canada and the desire to be involved will continue to grow over time.

 Working successfully together helps strengthen relationships which, in turn, strengthen Parks Canada and its ability to preserve, protect and present its sites for Canadians and international visitors for generations to come.